wacul/aws-ecs/README.md

 * `key` (optional): AWS Access Key ID
 * `secret` (optional): AWS Secret Access Key
 * `region` (optional): Region name (default: us-east-1)
-* `deploy-service-group` (optional): deployment service group. if not set, all service is deployed. deploy-service-group is setting by task-definitions environment `SERVICE_GROUP` value.
-* `delete-unused-service` (optional): If template file is deleted, then related service is deleted.  (default: true)
+* `delete-unused-service` (optional): When services or scheduledTask on `services-yml` or `task-definition-template-dir` was deleted or disabled, then ecs service is deleted.  (default: true)
-* `template-group` (optional): for multiple repositories deployment.
-When with multiple repositories, template file is divided.
-Then, match between `template-group` and task-definition's environment `TEMPLATE_GROUP` is deploy and delete target.
+* `template-group` (optional): For multiple repositories ecs cluster deployment.
+When delete unused service with multiple repositories deployment, service and scheduled task settings exists for each repository.
+Then, only matches between `template-group` and ecs task-definition's environment `TEMPLATE_GROUP` value are targeted.
+* `deploy-service-group` (optional): Only matches between `deploy-service-group` and ecs task-defintion `service-group` value on `service-yml` are deployed.
+If do not set `deploy-service-group` value, all service and scheduled task is deployed.
-* `threads-count` (optional): deployment thread size. (default: 10)
+* `threads-count` (optional): python thread size. (default: 10)
-* `service-zero-keep` (optional): desired count zero's service keep service desired count. (defalut: true)
+* `service-zero-keep` (optional): when deployment, if ecs service with desired count 0, keep service desired count 0. (default: true)

+test templates

-* `test-templates` (optional): only test templates. do not deploy. (default: false)
+* `test-templates` (optional): test templates. do not deploy. (default: false)

-service and task-definition settings
+service and task-definition settings.
+Details are described later.

-* `services-yaml` (required): ecs service and task-definition.
+* `services-yaml` (required): ecs service and task-definition settings file.
 * `environment-yaml` (required): jinja2 template input json data file. `environment:` parameter is required. only same task-definition's environment `ENVIRONMENT` service is deployed.
 * `environment-yaml-dir` : for test-templates. all files below directory is loaded.